CristianDavideConte/applyBackdropFilterBlurToText/README.md

   <li>Apply the blurry version of the background to the svg element</li>
   <li>Apply the svg-mask to the svg element</li>
 </ul>
-This is the fastest method of all because no blur is done in real-time but is the one with more limitations !<br>
 <strong>Here you have a live demo: </strong><a href = "https://cristiandavideconte.github.io/applyBackdropFilterBlurToText"/>DEMO</a>